Gabriel Lippmann: Biography

-In 1878, Lippmann joined the Faculty of Science at the Sorbonne.
+In 1878, Lippmann joined the Faculty of Science at the University of Paris.
 In 1883, he became Professor of Mathematical Physics, and in 1886 was appointed Professor of Experimental Physics.
-The same year, he succeeded Jules Jamin as Director of the Research Laboratory, which was subsequently transferred to the Sorbonne.
+The same year, he succeeded Jules Jamin as Director of the Research Laboratory, which was subsequently transferred to the University.

 In 1888, Lippmann married the daughter of the novelist Victor Cherbuliez.

 Lippmann died at sea, when he was on the return voyage from Canada to France, on 12 July 1921 at the age of 75.